Aeroluna/Heck/NoodleExtensions/Documentation/AnimationDocs.md

 - Data can be multiple points of data, this part of a point varies per property,
 - Time is a float from 0 - 1, points must be ordered by their time values
 - "optional easing" is an optional field, with any easing from easings.net (with the addition of `easeLinear` and `easeStep`).
 This is the easing that will be used in the interpolation from the last point to the one with the easing defined on it.
-- "optional spline" is an optional field, with any spline implemented, currently only `"splineCatmullRom`".
+- "optional spline" is an optional field, with any spline implemented, currently only `"splineCatmullRom"`.
 It acts like easings, affecting the movement from the last point to the one with the spline on it.
 Currently only positions and rotations support splines.
 ```js
 // Example of splines and easings being used
 "_position": [